alisanjari/2015-05-12-BUSM-git/README.md

 # Boston Univeristy

+This is a nice project, Mani collaborated with alisanjari.

 #computational-project-cookie-cutter
 A cookie cutter (aka project template) to set up a folder structure for a computational project.